MarieGutiz/WE_LEAD_DeliveryApp/README.md

 ## Meet the team

 -The developers that worked on this project:
-- Mariela Gutierez
+- Mariela Gutiérrez
-- Magdalini Kentrioti
+- Magdalini Kentroti
 - Paraskevi Tzevelekou
 - Maria Eleni Kasteli